What separates an HR specialist from an HR generalist? Find out here.

 They exhibit complete legal knowledge of labor laws and workforce rules.

 HR generalists typically assist HR professionals and seniors in decision-making processes.
-They play a major role in the organization’s professional development and ensure whether the employee’s duties and work traits comply with organizational policies or not.
+They play a major role in the organization’s professional development and ensure that employees’ duties and work traits comply with organizational policies.

 How Do HR Specialists and HR Generalists Work Together?

-HR specialists and HR generalists are entry-level roles and they collaborate with each other to carry out HR tasks.
+HR specialists and generalists are entry-level and collaborate to carry out HR tasks.

-As human resources specialist specializes in a task, for example, employee satisfaction and relations, they perform it with greater efficiency with the help of a human resource generalist.
-HR Generalist carries sound skills to implement the instructions forwarded by the specialist for the employee-benefitting programs.
+As human resources specialist focuses on a task, for example, employee satisfaction and relations, they perform it with greater efficiency with the help of a human resource generalist.
+An HR Generalist has sound skills to implement the instructions forwarded by the specialist for the employee-benefitting programs.

-Human resource specialists draft the strategies for the task, however, the HR generalist is responsible for implementing those strategies and instructions.
-This is how both these roles collaborate with each other to carry out human resources programs.
+Human resource specialists draft the strategies for the task; however, the HR generalist is responsible for implementing those strategies and instructions.
+This is how both these roles collaborate to carry out human resources programs.

 Who Earns More: HR Specialist vs. HR Generalist Salary

-According to Glassdoor, an average human resource specialist earns $63,000 per year in the United States.
-This total salary entails a base salary of $43,000 per year and additional increments and bonuses of $20,000 per year.
-The general salary range starts from $40,000 and ends at $105,000 per year.
+According to Glassdoor, the average human resource specialist earns $73,000 annually in the United States.
+This total salary includes a base salary of $53,000 annually and additional increments and bonuses of $20,000 annually.
+The general salary range starts at $58,000 and ends at $94,000 annually.

-On the contrary, a human resources generalist earns $69,000 per year in the United States as per Glassdoor.
-This figure includes $51,000 as a base salary and an additional $18,000 in the form of increments and bonuses.
-However, a human resources generalist’s salary can fall anywhere in the range of $42,000-$117,000 per year in the United States.
+On the contrary, according to Glassdoor, a human resources generalist earns $90,000 per year in the United States.
+This figure includes $71,000 as a base salary and an additional $19,000 in increments and bonuses.
+However, a human resources generalist’s salary can fall between $70,000 and $116,000 annually in the United States.

 Becoming an HR Specialist vs. HR Generalist

-Let’s have a detailed look at what career paths look like for both these roles, and what skills they need to function.
-Moreover, a brief guide on certifications for both these roles is also available in the last section of this article.
+Let’s have a detailed look at the career paths for both these roles and the skills they need to function.
+Moreover, the last section of this article also provides a brief guide on certifications for both these roles.

 HR Career Path

-When it comes to the HR career trajectory for these roles, both these roles start from an entry-level position and advance towards senior and executive HR roles.
+The HR career trajectory for these roles is similar: Both start from an entry-level position and advance towards senior and executive HR roles.

-A human resource specialist promotes to senior human resource specialist or an HR generalist.
-However, human resource generalists promote to HR managers or assistant human resources managers based on their technical, practical, and leadership competencies.
+A human resource specialist can be promoted to senior human resource specialist or HR generalist.
+However, human resource generalists can be promoted to HR managers or assistant human resources managers based on their technical, practical, and leadership competencies.

 Here’s provided a career path for a human resource specialist in order: